ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 # Drawbacks
 [drawbacks]: #drawbacks

-**TODO:** this design is a bit complicated, but we think it's necessary to
-          achieve our goals.
+This design is a bit complicated, but we think it's necessary to achieve our goals.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives